uberhalit/SekiroFpsUnlockAndMore/README.md

 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
 * your monitor has to support your custom resolution otherwise it won't show up correctly
 * due to how the game renders altering FOV will not move the HUD
-* the HUD is limited to 16/9 even in 21/9 resolutions
+* the HUD is limited to 16/9 even on 21/9 resolutions

 ## Version History

+* v1.0.1 (2019-03-26)
+  * Fixed scaling issue in borderless window mode (thanks to Spacecop42#0947 for reporting)
 * v1.0.0 (2019-03-25)
   * Initial release